-- Guests chosen by our security system.
-Approximately 30% of new and returning guests who book a trip in the US are charged a security deposit.
-When we charge the deposit, it’s based on the guest’s auto insurance score and the trip’s details, along with some other factors.
+We charge a security deposit to roughly 30% of new and returning guests who book a trip in the US.
+A guest’s auto insurance score, the trip’s details, and some other factors determine the charge.

-For Deluxe Class cars
+Deluxe Class cars

-For Super Deluxe Class cars
+Super Deluxe Class cars

-*Values are in CA$ for trips in Canada, € (euros) for trips in Germany and all countries in the eurozone, £ (pounds) in the United Kingdom, and US$ for trips in the United States.
+*Values are in CAD for trips in Canada, € (euros) for trips in Germany and all countries in the eurozone, £ (pounds) in the United Kingdom, and US$ for trips in the United States.

 We automatically refund security deposits 80 hours after the trip ends.
 There are two exceptions to that rule:

 If a guest disputes a host’s reimbursement request within that 80 hours, we’ll freeze the deposit.
 If we resolve the dispute for the host and the guest’s payment method on file fails, we’ll use the deposit to reimburse the host.
 We’ll refund the deposit balance, if any, to the guest.